teamspatzenhirn/SI/README.md

  * `std::isnan` works for all SI types
  * `std::atan2` requires that both arguments are of the same type

-New functions can be easily added in the `SiStl.hpp` header.
+New functions can be easily added in the `SiStl.hpp` header (feel free to create a pull request!).

 Example:
 ```c++